 Every Wednesday morning, the AAR (Association of American Railroads) releases the weekly rail traffic data for the previous week.
-The latest report is for the week ended April 16, 2016.
-In this week, total US railcars fell to just above 240,000, reflecting a fall of ~13% from 276,000 units in the week ended April 18, 2015.
+The latest report is for the week ended April 9, 2016.

 Canadian and Mexican rail traffic

-In the latest reported week, Canadian rail traffic recorded a fall in both railcars and intermodal.
-These railroads reported a fall of 13.7% in railcars in the week ended April 16, 2016, compared to the corresponding period in 2015.
-Canadian freight rail carriers recorded a fall of 4.8% in intermodal traffic in the latest reported week of 2016 compared to the corresponding week last year.
+In the latest reported week, Canadian rail traffic recorded a decline in railcars and intermodal traffic.
+These railroads reported a fall of 13.1% in railcars in the week ended April 9, 2016, compared with the corresponding period in 2015.
+Canadian freight rail carriers recorded a fall of 8.1% in intermodal traffic in the week ended April 9, 2016, compared with the corresponding period in 2015.

-Mexican railroads offered a mixed bag for rail traffic growth.
-Though their railcar volumes fell by 5.6%, their intermodal traffic rose slightly by 0.2% in the reported week.
-The upside in Mexican intermodal volumes compared to the fall in US and Canadian intermodal traffic is noteworthy.
+This time, Mexican railroads offered a mixed bag for rail traffic growth.
+Although their volumes of railcars fell by 8.4%, the intermodal traffic rose by 7.2% in the reported week.
+The rise in Mexican intermodal volumes against the backdrop of the fall in US and Canadian intermodal traffic is noteworthy.

-Five out of ten carload commodity groups posted volume growth in the week ended April 16, 2016.
-These are miscellaneous railcars, grain, and chemicals.
-A major weekly backbencher was coal, which fell ~36.5%, followed by petroleum products and forest products.
+Only two out of ten carload commodity groups posted volume growth in the week ended April 9, 2016—miscellaneous railcars, motor vehicles, and parts.
+The weekly backbenchers were coal, down by ~45%, followed by petroleum products and grain.

 North American freight traffic

-There are 13 railroads that submit this weekly data.
-These rail companies include BNSF Railway (BRK-B), Union Pacific (UNP), Norfolk Southern (NSC), CSX Corporation (CSX), Kansas City Southern, Canadian Pacific Railway (CP), and Canadian National Railway (CNI).
-These carriers handle about 95% of total US and Canadian freight traffic.
-Class I railroads account for the lion’s share of freight rail movement.
+There are 13 railroads that submit weekly data.
+These carriers handle about 95% of the total US and Canadian freight traffic.
+Class I railroads account for the lion’s share in freight rail movement:

-Investors interested in dividends ETFs can opt for the Vanguard Dividend Appreciation ETF (VIG).
+Investors interested in dividend ETFs can opt for the Vanguard Dividend Appreciation ETF (VIG).
 All US Class I railroads are part of the portfolio holdings of VIG.

-For more information on last week’s rail traffic, visit Market Realist’s Week Ended April 9: North American Rail Traffic, Intermodal Slump.
-In this series, we’ll take a look into all US Class I railroad’s rail traffic for the week ended April 16, 2016.
+For more information on the previous week’s rail traffic, please visit Market Realist’s report on weekly rail traffic.
+In this series, we will take a look into all US Class I railroad’s rail traffic for the week ended April 9, 2016.